Sporting Event TFRs and Special Event Airspace Management System (SEAMS): What Commercial Drone Pilots Need to Know

 SEAMS and Sporting Event TFRs: What Commercial Drone Pilots Need to Know

-Stadium TFR violations are climbing.
-Here's how to use the FAA's SEAMS map to keep your Part 107 — and your business — out of trouble.
+Stadium no-fly zone violations are climbing.
+Here's how to use the FAA's stadium map to keep your Part 107 certificate — and your business — out of trouble.

-If you fly commercially anywhere near a stadium, speedway, or large open-air venue, you need to know about SEAMS — the FAA's Special Event Airspace Management System.
+If you fly commercially anywhere near a stadium, speedway, or large open-air venue, you need to know about SEAMS — the FAA's Special Event Airspace Management System — and you need a workflow that catches these TFRs before you quote the job, not after.

 What is SEAMS?